camunda/camunda-docs/docs/self-managed/zeebe-deployment/exporters/camunda-exporter.md

 ---
 id: camunda-exporter
-title: "Camunda exporter"
+title: "Camunda Exporter"
 sidebar_label: "Camunda Exporter"
-description: "The Camunda exporter exporting aggregated data to harmonized web-apps indices."
+description: "Use the Camunda Exporter to export Zeebe records to Elasticsearch/OpenSearch without additional importers or data transformations."
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-The Camunda Exporter is designed to export Zeebe records directly into Elasticsearch/Opensearch in the form needed by Camunda webapps (e.g., Operate, Tasklist).
-Previously, the Elasticsearch and Opensearch exporters mainly exported raw records from Zeebe streams into several indices, which were then imported and transformed by the webapps.
-The Camunda Exporter eliminates the need for additional importing or transformation, increasing process instance throughput and reducing the latency of changes appearing in Operate and Tasklist webapps by cutting off the importer from the data pipeline.
+The Camunda Exporter exports Zeebe records directly to Elasticsearch/OpenSearch.
+Unlike the Elasticsearch and OpenSearch exporters, records are exported in the format required by Operate and Tasklist, and configuring additional importers or data transformations is not required.

+Using the Camunda Exporter can increase process instance throughput, and can reduce the latency of changes appearing in Operate and Tasklist.

 :::note
-The indexes are created as required, and will not be created twice if they already exist.
+When exporting, indexes are created as required, and will not be created twice if they already exist.
 However, once disabled, they will not be deleted (that is up to the administrator.)
-A [retention](#retention) policy can be configured to automatically delete data after a certain number of days.
+A [retention](./camunda-exporter.md?configuration=retention#options) policy can be configured to automatically delete data after a certain number of days.
 :::

 ## Configuration

-The exporter can be enabled by configuring it with the `classpath` in the broker settings.
+Enable the exporter by configuring the `className` in your [broker configuration](/docs/self-managed/zeebe-deployment/configuration/broker.md#zeebebrokerexporters):

-For example:

 ```yaml
 exporters: